Birgitta Haukdal: Life and career

 She competed in the Icelandic pre-qualifying for the Eurovision Song Contest 2006, with the song "Mynd Af Þér" or "Picture of you" and, in a duo with Magni Ásgeirsson, reached the finals of the Icelandic qualifying for Eurovision Song Contest 2008 with the song, "Núna veit ég" but did not win.

-In 2013, she once again tried her luck in Söngvakeppni.
-This time, her entry was called Meðal Andanna.
+She participated again in 2013, singing Meðal Andanna.

 Personal life

 Birgitta married her long–term boyfriend Benedikt Einarsson on 23 October 2008 in Reykjavík.